You may not often come across some of the words used when talking about home insurance. Here we explain some of the common terminology.

 Legal cover is another optional add-on to your policy.
 It provides additional cover towards legal fees should you need to make a claim against someone else, for example a personal injury.
 It can also help with the legal costs if you are the one being sued.

-A loss adjuster may be sent out to confirm the circumstances of your claim and the extent of any damage caused.
+A loss adjuster may be sent out by your insurer to help evaluate the extent of any damage caused.
 They will tell your insurer the amount they should pay to settle your claim.

 New for old